 Go undercover at the International Spy Museum, where you can crack codes, take on covers and even lead a covert operation.
 Or stop by the National Portrait Gallery and Smithsonian American Art Museum to see portraits of some of the country's most famous historical figures.
-Animal lovers may also wish to pay a visit to the National Zoo, home to our famous giant pandas, cheetahs, tigers and other exotic species.
+Animal lovers may also wish to pay a visit to the Smithsonian's National Zoo, home to famous giant pandas, cheetahs, tigers and other exotic species.

 Discover DC's theater scene.
 The Kennedy Center's Millennium Stage offers free performances many nights, along with a host of ticketed performances from opera to musicals to jazz.
 Other theaters, such as the Shakespeare Theatre Company, Arena Stage, Warner Theatre and National Theatre, regularly present familiar classics.
 For something a bit more contemporary, catch a show at Woolly Mammoth Theatre Company.